-The streams within the Oak Creek watershed have well over 100 structure crossings.
+Streams within the Oak Creek watershed have well over 100 structure crossings.
 Bridges, culverts, dams, weirs, and drop structures can affect stream widths, water and sediment depths, velocities, and substrate composition.
-These structures also have the potential to pose physical and/or hydrological barriers to the
+These structures also have the potential to pose physical and/or hydrologic barriers to the movement of fish and other aquatic organisms.
+Along the reaches of streams surveyed by Commission staff in 2016 and 2017, 90 stream crossings were encountered.
+Stream crossings assessed included 62 structures along Oak Creek, 25 structures along North Branch Oak Creek, and three structures along the Lower Mitchell

-&lt;sup>39 Milwaukee County Parks, 2019, op. cit.
+39 Milwaukee County Parks, 2019, Op. cit.